Whipple Dam State Park

 The 256-acre Whipple Dam State Park is a delightful and quiet place to visit.
 The lake is the perfect place to indulge in a refreshing dip, bird watch or just relax.
 The beautiful day use area is wonderful for a picnic or hike.

-Swimming: The 300-foot sand beach is open from May to mid-September, 8 a.m. to sunset.
+Swimming: The 300-foot sand beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules.
 A dressing room, beach volleyball court and boat rental are at the beach.

 Boating: electric motors only

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.